romeerez/orchid-orm/packages/docs/src/guide/migration-writing.md

 It's useful when creating a database schema or enum, and then creating a table that depends on it.

-When migrating, `change`'s are executed from top to bottom, so the schema and the enum will be created before the table.
+When migrating, `change`s are executed from top to bottom, so the schema and the enum will be created before the table.

-On rollback, `change`'s are executed from bottom to top, so the schema and the enum will be dropped **after** the table that is using them.
+On rollback, `change`s are executed from bottom to top, so the schema and the enum will be dropped **after** the table that is using them.

 ```ts
 import { change } from 'rake-db'